• Skip to content

 Living costs and benefits

 Higher and degree level apprentices must fulfil the standard eligibility criteria in order to apply for means tested benefits such as Universal Credit, Child Tax Credit and Housing Benefit.
-If you have any questions about entitlement to benefits, please contact the Student Advice Service on 01273 643888.
+If you have any questions about entitlement to benefits, please contact the Student Advice Service on 01273 642888.

 Higher and degree level apprentices who are undertaking a full-time mode of study can be treated as being exempt from paying Council Tax.
 Although some programmes require study on a day-release arrangement, this can still be classed as full-time study.
-You will need to obtain a letter from the Student Information Desk at any campus and send this to your Council Tax department when you enrol on the programme.
+You will need to obtain a letter from the Student Support Desk at any campus and send this to your Council Tax department when you enrol on the programme.

 Other

-Brighton & Hove bus discount
+Brighton and Hove bus discount

 NUS card